-We can each use what we believe to be right in Paradigm 4 to anchor our decisions, behaviors, and beliefs.
+We can each use what we believe to be right as values and guidance from what we believe in Paradigm 4 to anchor our decisions, behaviors, actions, and beliefs.

-Science is pointing us to the clear conclusion that all of those highly integrated parts and pieces did not happen on their own.
+Science is pointing us to the clear conclusion that all of those highly integrated parts and pieces that exist in the first three paradigms did not happen on their own.

 If we decide to believe, from the massively increasing and persuasive body of purely scientific evidence, that all of these tools, processes, formulas, and patterns that are so clearly embedded in the first three paradigms were intentional in very clear and explicit ways — then the logical question for us to ask of ourselves to complete our understanding of the entire situation we are in is to ask: